sammylamuel/Sales-Performance-Analysis-Dashboard/README.md

 - The instore sales channel performed better in other regions compared to Africa
 - Sales people in the American region performed better compared to their counterparts
 - Sales declining in the last quarter of the year
-- underperforms of online channel in Africa
+- underperformance of online channel in Africa

   ## Conclusion
   To enhance overall performance, strategies should focus on: